ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Prerequisites for RIV

 The Reference Interaction Model for Challenge-Response-based Remote Attestation is based on the standard roles defined in {{I-D.ietf-rats-architecture}}.
-However additional prerequisites must be established to allow for interoperable RIV use case implementations.
+However additional prerequisites have been established to allow for interoperable RIV use case implementations.
 These prerequisites are intended to provide sufficient context information so that the Verifier can acquire and evaluate Attester measurements.

 ### Unique Device Identity